syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

-> Note: When CanGenerateUniqueItems is set to ‘True’, the FilterValue combobox is not editable.
+N> When CanGenerateUniqueItems is set to ‘True’, the FilterValue combobox is not editable.
 Therefore, BeginsWith, EndsWith and Contains are unavailable.
 These options are available only when CanGenerateUniqueItems is set to ‘False’.
 So, when you use DataTable as items Source, AdVanceFiltering does not support CaseSensitive.

 When integer, double, short, decimal, byte or long, Nullable and unsigned types are bound to the GridColumn then Number Filters are loaded in the AdvancedFilterControl.